apollographql/next-apollo-example/README.md

 1. Clone [this repo](https://github.com/alessbell/next-apollo-defer-example) in the same directory where `apollo-client` was cloned
 1. Run `npm i && npm i ../apollo-client/dist/apollo-client-3.7.0-beta.6.tgz`
 1. In VSCode, from the Run & Debug menu select "Next.js: debug full stack"
-1. You can now set breakpoints via your IDE in server- and client-side code 🐙
+1. You can now set breakpoints via your IDE in server- and client-side code and visit http://localhost:3000 to view the app 🐙